 Performance share unit plan is a performance-linked stock compensation system that aims to strengthen the shared value with shareholders, to enhance the company value over the mid to long term and to commit to achieving business results over the mid-term.
-Performance share unit plan offers monetary remuneration claims and cash to the eligible directors, who serve in their positions during the first year of the performance evaluation period, as a performance-linked stock compensation.
-The amount of such remuneration is determined largely by performance target attainment rates during rolling three-year performance evaluation periods, coinciding with the Company's rolling three-year management planning horizon.
-Attainment rates for each performance evaluation period are determined following a review by the Advisory Panel on Nomination and Compensation.
+Performance share unit plan offers monetary remuneration claims and cash to the Directors who also serve as Executive Officers during the first year of the performance evaluation period, as a performance-linked stock compensation.
+After a three-year performance evaluation period ends, attainment rates of numeric targets including earnings are determined following a review by the Advisory Panel on Nomination and Compensation.
 As a general rule, eligible directors receive the cash and monetary claims after the end of each performance evaluation period.
-Eligible directors will receive monetary remuneration claims towards the purchase of Company shares and will receive the Company's common shares (the allotment will be made from the treasury shares).
+Eligible directors receive monetary remuneration claims towards the purchase of Company shares and receive the Company's common shares (the allotment is made from the treasury shares).

-The Company will enter into an agreement with the eligible directors with regards to the allotment of the shares.
-The monetary compensation towards the purchase of the Company's shares will be decided based on the closing price of the Company's share at the Tokyo Stock Exchange as of the previous day of the resolution by the Board of Directors.
-However, if the Company share does not trade at the Tokyo Stock Exchange on the day prior to the resolution of the Board of Directors, the closing price of the immediately preceding trading day will be used.
-This price of share will be decided by the Board of Directors within a scope that is not particularly advantageous to the eligible directors who will receive the performance share units.
-The allocation of the monetary remuneration claims and cash will be done after the evaluation period, however, at the starting point the evaluation period neither the allotment nor the amounts are decided.
-Profit for the year has been set as a KPI for the performance share unit plans starting in 2020 and 2021, performance-linked payout will be based on the KPI achievement in the range of 0% - 200%.
+The monetary compensation towards the purchase of the Company's shares is decided based on the closing price of the Company's share at the Tokyo Stock Exchange as of the previous day of the resolution by the Board of Directors.
+However, if the Company share does not trade at the Tokyo Stock Exchange on the day prior to the resolution of the Board of Directors, the closing price of the immediately-preceding trading day is used.
+This share price is decided by the Board of Directors within a scope that is not particularly advantageous to the eligible directors who receive the performance share units.
+Eligible directors receive cash and monetary claims towards the purchase of the Company's shares depending on attainment rates of aforementioned targets.
+Therefore, the eligibility nor the amount of remuneration, including the number of shares, for the Directors to receive the cash and monetary claims are undecided until the performance evaluation period has ended.